federico-camerota/DSSC/homeworks/01_openmp/ex2/README.md

 available in OpenMP.

-[serial_scheduling.c](serial_scheduling.c) is the serial version of the program while [parallel_scheduling.c](parallel_scheduling.c) provides its parallel version that tests the following scheduling modes:
+[serial_scheduling.c](serial_scheduling.c) is the serial version of the program while [parallel_scheduling.c](parallel_scheduling.c) provides its parallel version.

+In the parallel program we test and visualize the following scheduling modes:
 * `static`
 * `static` with chunk size 1
 * `static` with chunk size 10